gdecil/deMaps/README.md

 	1. Add a chart from kml (GPS checkbox)

 7. Photo
+    1. link ad un album su internet (only photo)
-    1. visualize in tab photo (Photo checkbox)
+    2. visualize in tab photos (Photo checkbox)
-      1. link to Picasa album
+      1. link to Picasa album with geotag
-      2. local repository
+      2. local repository (imagine + thumbnail + file with geotag)